 - Data related to weather, climate change and ozone depletion

-- Increasingly, the environmental management, protection and conservation of this unique continent, including historic huts.
+- Increasingly, the environmental management, protection and conservation of this unique continent, including saving the historic huts.

 Find out more about these New Zealand scientists who work in Antarctica.